The importance of keyword research for bloggers

 PA = (Several Factors including: Domain Authority, Site Age, Page Links, Juice Page Links, Social Signals, and More)

 Also keep in mind that the higher the KC, the more difficult it will be to rank for that keyword.
 Therefore, you should go for keywords with low competition or with a KC score of 0-30.
-Anything higher than that will take much more effort from you to rank.
+Anything higher than that will take much more effort for you to rank.

 While Keyword Competitiveness is not the be-all-end-all metric to determine the difficulty of ranking for a search term, it is a good barometer to measure which keywords to choose for your blog’s SEO campaign.